Drug Seizures at the U.S. Border

 Drug charges in immigration proceedings.

 Source: U.S. Customs and Border Protection Drug Seizure Statistics.
-Data through January 2026.
+Data current through February 2026.
 Lethal dose estimates based on DEA figure of 2mg as potentially lethal.
+Learn more →